zxy-zxy/google_cloud_serverless_architecture/README.md

 ### Data processing pipeline on Google Cloud

-This repo contains small serverless data processing pipeline POC.
+This repo contains POC of small serverless data processing pipeline.

 #### Serverless function
 [First part](gcloud_function/README.md) contains example of serverless function which is aimed to